North–South Expressway Central Link: History

-The new expressway bypass for the North–South Expressway was announced in 1994 in conjunction with the opening of the main routes of the North–South Expressway.
-Construction started in March 1994 and was completed in August 1997.
+Then originally unnamed, the Central Link of the North-South Expressway was built by United Engineers Malaysia Berhad at a cost of RM 1 billion.
+The concession agreement was signed in April 1994.
+Construction would start in June 1994 and would be completed by August 1997.
+UEM would also use the expertise and staff of PLUS which was responsible for the completion of the North-South Expressway.

 The first section, between Shah Alam and USJ, was opened in June 1996.
 In October 1997, the remainder of the expressway opened to traffic.
 The Putrajaya Link was opened in 2000.

 In September 2003, the company Expressway Lingkaran Tengah Sdn Bhd (ELITE) became a member company of PLUS Expressways.

-On 28 February 2013, the incomplete bridge being built by the Selangor State Development Corporation at the interchange to Bandar Nusaputra on the Putrajaya Link collapsed due to a water pipe leak.
-No casualties or injuries were reported.
+On 28 February 2013, a bridge being built by the Selangor State Development Corporation at the interchange to Bandar Nusaputra on the Putrajaya Link collapsed due to a water pipe leak.
+No casualties were reported.